Man in an Orange Shirt: Part 1

-In London today, a grandmother looks at an old photo of her deceased husband and remembers the beginning of their relationship in the turmoil of World War II.
+In modern London, a grandmother looks at an old photo of her deceased husband and remembers the beginning of their relationship in the turmoil of World War II.
 In the 1940s, young Flora Talbot is a London teacher whose fiancé, Michael Berryman, is captain in the British Army, stationed in Italy.
 During a mission, Michael is reunited with an old schoolmate, Captain Thomas March, who is badly wounded in the attack.
 Michael is close as Thomas convalesces, and before Thomas returns to England, the men share a kiss.
 Thomas makes Michael promise to seek him out in London after the war.
 Immediately upon his return, Michael visits Thomas before he even tells Flora he is back.
 Michael and Thomas spend a perfect weekend away from the rest of the world in the old manor cottage once owned by Michael's deceased parents.
 When their brief time together comes to an end, Michael tells a very upset Thomas of his intent to marry Flora.
 Thomas eventually agrees to be Michael's best man, and presents the couple with a painting of the cottage as a wedding gift.

 Shortly before the birth of their son, Robert James, Flora finds a box of old love letters from Thomas in her husband's desk drawer.
 In a mixture of anger and fear over sexual laws, she burns the letters and confronts Michael, who is devastated by the loss of the letters.
 Flora begins birth contractions, and the midwife sends Michael out of the house.
 He wanders through the city and is tempted to cruise for sex in a public toilet.
 Instead, he takes flight, buys flowers and returns to Flora.
 After the birth of their child, the Berrymans never speak a word about the events again.
-Meanwhile, Thomas is arrested for cottaging, is sentenced to a full year in prison for gross indecency.
+Meanwhile, Thomas is arrested for cottaging, and sentenced to a full year in prison for gross indecency.
 Michael visits Thomas in prison, but Thomas refuses any further visits.
 Michael visits Thomas's mother, who shows him a backroom of his many paintings.
 She notes an unfinished painting of a man in an orange shirt, but even with the face unpainted, she recognises Michael as the subject.
-Knowing the men's connection, she suggests that Michael could move with Thomas to a family house in France.
+Knowing the connection between the men, she suggests that Michael could move with Thomas to a family house in France.
 Michael writes a final letter to Thomas in which he reveals all his feelings, but decides not to mail it.
 Thomas is released from prison, but leaves with his friends, as Michael looks on.
 A few years later, Thomas meets briefly with Michael in the presence of Flora and young son Robert, but their mutual feelings remain unspoken.